Baldarello/localization-pro/backend/guidelines.md

    npm install mysql2
    ```

-2. **Start the application** - it will automatically create the database tables on first run.
+2. **Start the application** - it will automatically run database migrations on first run.

 ## Project Structure